seanelric/TriePractice/README.md

 # TriePractice
-Practice the core logic of trie
+Practice the core logic of trie by lua